Presbyterian Church in Korea (BoSuTongHap)

 The Presbyterian Church in Korea (BoSuTongHap) was founded by Pastor Chung Yun-Sung in 1976 together with Baek Kee.
 Previously they participated in the reconstruction of the Presbyterian Church in Korea (JungAng), but criticised the denomination.
 The BoSuJaeJung was formed.
-In 1985 a new seminary was founded.
+In 1985, a new seminary was founded.
 The BoSuJaeJung merged with other denominations and formed the BoSuTongHap.
-In 2004 it had 6,000 members and 102 congregations.
-It subscribes the Apostles Creed and the Westminster Confession.
+In 2004, it had 6,000 members and 102 congregations.
+It subscribes to the Apostles Creed and the Westminster Confession.